Housing

 The actions implemented to facilitate beneficiaries’ integration vary from an area to another.
 12 months, in case the initial duration of stay has been extended, may not be enough for beneficiaries to get integrated.
 France terre d’asile and Forum réfugiés manage systems intending to facilitate this access to integration.
 These mechanisms are focused on beneficiaries’ integration but are based on the French general provisions dedicated to access to housing for insecure populations.

 In 2022, the government introduced a new global programme, named AGIR.
 This programme was influenced in large part by the ACCELAIR programme of Forum Refugiés implemented from 2002 to 2022 in Lyon and then in other regions (Occitanie, Auvergne).
 It aims to provide global support for refugee integration concerning housing, employment and benefits.[10]
-This programme, launched in 2022, continued its deployment and 52 departments were to be covered by the end of 2023.
-As of 31 August 31, 2024, 78 programs were operational, making it possible to support more than 25,000 people.
-It should be generalised to the entire national territory in early 2025.[11]
+This programme, launched in 2022, continued its deployment and 94 departments were to be covered by mid-2025.[11]

 Due to budget restrictions, the AGIR program has seen its scope restricted.
 While it was intended to support all refugees in a given department, a maximum number of people supported has been set for each department, and prioritisation criteria have been established for the year 2025, based on the concept of vulnerability that is, however, different from its definition in the context of an asylum application.[12]

-The appendices to the Budget Law now include an indicator on the rate of people supported for 6 months by the AGIR program (mentioned above) and leaving the program with housing: in 2023 it was 30% and a target of 60% was set for 2024.[13]
+The appendices to the Budget Law now include an indicator on the rate of people supported for 6 months by the AGIR program (mentioned above) and leaving the program with housing: mid-2025 it was 67% and a target of 75% was set for 2026.[13]

 Moreover, several integration projects have been developed through the country in 2019 such as HOPE, a program run by AFPA (a public institution) which provides professional training and accommodation for refugees in many departements.

 Another example of proactive support is the national platform for the housing of refugees, introduced as a pilot project by the Inter-Ministerial Delegation for Accommodation and Access to Housing (Délégation interministérielle à l’hébergement et à l’accès au logement, DIHAL).[14]
 The platform maps out available accommodation options outside large cities and matches beneficiaries of international protection with a spot.
-In 2023, 15,245 housing places were mobilised for refugees thanks to this programme for 31,872 people (compared to 15,245 places for 23,354 in 2022 and 12,796 places for 22,846 persons in 2021).[15]
-Figures on the year 2024 are not available.
+In 2025, 14,430 housing places were mobilised for refugees thanks to this programme for 26,900 people (compared to 15,460 for 31,000 in 2024, 15,200 for 31,800 in 2023, 13,200 places for 26,400 in 2022 and 13,100 places for 24,200 persons in 2021).[15]

 Destitution